madrilene/lenesaile.com/src/content/posts/en/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 When we have achieve our first sale, the item is listed automatically within the products section.
 The buyer details are stored in the customer section and in the order section the transaction appears with the customer details.

-{% imagePlaceholder "./src/assets/images/blog/snipcart-ventas.jpg", "", "", "", "Snipcart admin panel screenshot", "We have sold the first copy of the book through the website!
+{% image "./src/assets/images/blog/snipcart-ventas.jpg", "Snipcart admin panel screenshot", "We have sold the first copy of the book through the website!
 The product now appears in the Snipcart administration panel." %}

 ## Conclusion and recommendations